cdapio/cdap/cdap-docs/_common/_source/index.rst

-The Cask |(TM)| Data Application Platform (CDAP) is an integrated, open source application development platform for the Hadoop ecosystem that provides developers with data and application abstractions to simplify and accelerate application development, address a broader range of real time and batch use cases, and deploy applications into production while satisfying enterprise requirements.
+The Cask |(TM)| Data Application Platform (CDAP) is an integrated, open source application development platform for the Hadoop ecosystem that provides developers with data and application abstractions to simplify and accelerate application development, address a broader range of real-time and batch use cases, and deploy applications into production while satisfying enterprise requirements.

 CDAP is a layer of software running on top of Apache Hadoop |(R)| platforms such as the